hodgesmr/mastodon_digest/README.md

 make dev FLAGS="--theme my-theme"
 ```

-## Proposed workflow for "Bot" mode
+## A workflow for "bot" mode

-This code can also be used to run a digest bot.
-When attached to an account (which should be identified as being a bot in its profile, and running on an instance where such bot accounts are permitted), it can be used to share the digest which it would prepare as an HTML page by boosting all the toots it would include in the HTML page.
+This code can also be used to run a simple digest bot.
+With a linked account, it can be used to share the digest which it would prepare as an HTML page by boosting all the toots it would include in the HTML page.
+The account should be identified as being a bot in its profile, and on an instance where such bot accounts are permitted.

-This gives a simple way of crafting a digest bot.
 First, create a dedicated account for your bot, and tailor its follows - both accounts and hashtags.
 Once you are content with what is appearing in the bot's timeline, try running the bot code in digest mode to adjust the digest settings.

 It is recommended that you run this manually.